-For information about UAD Mavericks compatibility, click here.
+For information about UAD Yosemite compatibility, click here.

 Are there any new features with UAD AAX 64 plug-ins?

-Yes, AAX 64 support arrives with some significantly powerful feature benefits:
+Yes, AAX 64 support arrives with these significantly powerful feature benefits:

-AudioSuite support (offline processing for audio clips), faster-than-realtime (offline) bounce, and
+- AudioSuite support (offline processing for audio clips)

 How are UAD plug-ins working with Avid's new audio engine?